CodeWithAgam/Conversion-Calculator/README.md

 # Conversion-Calculator

-Struggling to calculate Perimeter, Area, Volume, Surface Area, Curved Surface Area and Area of 4 walls of different shapes?
+> Struggling to calculate different stuff in Maths such as Area, Perimeter, Volume etc.?
-Here are few codes built in Python to solve your problem.
+> Here are few codes written in Python to solve your problem.

 ### The codes are written in simple and beginner-friendly Python with all the pre-included stuff.

-# All the operations are listed below:
+## All the operations are listed below:
 ```
      1. Perimeter
      2. Area